BrainImaging/brics-docs/docs/admin/project.md

 The Projects tab allows the creation of new BrICS projects and editing of existing ones.
 Let's start by creating a new project, and then walking through how to set it up.

 ## Create a New Project
 Make sure you are on the Projects tab.
-Then, click "Create New".
+Then, click **Create New**.
 A template for a new project will then load.
 ![enter image description here](https://i.imgur.com/jpkMCPn.png)

 All fields with an asterisk need to be filled out, though in general it is good to fill out all fields as needed.
 We will go through each of them one by one below.